 What are common contract pitfalls I should avoid?

-According to the National Association of REALTORS®, the most common reasons for contracts to fail or be delayed are home inspection problems, financing problems, or an appraisal issue.
+According to the National Association of REALTORS®, the most common reasons for contracts to fail or be delayed are home inspection problems, financing problems, or appraisal issues.

 I will be by your side at every step to help you navigate the complexities of the real estate contract.